novaris-dev/novaris/user/content/index.md

 ---
 title: "Welcome to Novaris"
 ---
-So, you’ve gone ahead and installed Novaris — a minimalist framework for flat-file websites.
-Bold move.
-But here’s the thing: if you’re not ready to deal with the quirks and hiccups (and trust me, they’re coming), you might want to rethink this decision.
-No?
-Still sticking around?
-Respect.
+Looks like you’ve taken the plunge and installed Novaris, the minimalist flat-file framework that doesn’t shy away from a little chaos.
+If you’re good with fixing the inevitable snags along the way, you’re in the right place.
+But if you’re second-guessing this — fair warning, it’s not too late to reconsider.

-Alright, let’s dive in.
+Still here?
+Alright, let’s break it down.

-The homepage content lives in the /user/content/index.md file.
-Yep, it’s really that simple.
-Want to whip up a new page at yoursite.com/about?
-Just drop a file in /user/content/about.md.
-Feeling fancy?
-You can even structure it with sub-directories, like /user/content/about/index.md.
+To edit your homepage, just go to /user/content/index.md.
+It’s all right there, plain and simple.
+Want to add an “About” page at yoursite.com/about?
+Just create a file called /user/content/about.md.
+And if you prefer nesting things, use sub-directories like /user/content/about/index.md.

-Novaris keeps things lean, but you’ll need to keep it in line.
-Ready for the ride?
+With Novaris, simplicity is key, but staying on top of things is your job.
+Ready to make it yours?